devplayer0/fyp/report.md

 and memories in the system are configured.
 Listing \ref{lst:gem5-config-mem}
 shows this. `CM4Minor` is the overall CPU object, as defined in the `common.py` file described in the previous section.
-What follows the instantiation of the CPU is the setup of a memory bus (with a `BadAddr` responder to prevent gem5 from crashing on an attempt to access an unmapped address).
+What follows the instantiation of the CPU is the setup of a memory bus, with a `BadAddr` responder to prevent gem5 from crashing in the case of an attempt to access an unmapped address.

 Only four memory objects are used in the configuration for this project.
-All use the gem5 `SimpleMemory`, whose simulated characteristics are roughly equivalent to SRAM; employing fixed latency.
-As mentioned previously, gem5 implements sophisticated modelling of DRAM, but this is not required for most use of a Cortex-M4.
-The layout of each of the memories follows the Cortex-M4's memory map [@cortex_m4], although greatly simplified.
+All use the gem5 `SimpleMemory`, whose simulated characteristics are roughly equivalent to SRAM, employing fixed latency.
+As mentioned previously, gem5 implements sophisticated modelling of DRAM, but this is not required for most uses of a Cortex-M4.
+The layout of the memories follows the Cortex-M4's memory map [@cortex_m4], although greatly simplified.
 Only the SRAM, ROM (with its alias at `0x00000000`) and the System Control Space (SCS) are mapped.

-While gem5 can model an MMU to define memory access permissions, this involves far more complex concepts (such as caches, a TLB, etc) than are needed for this project.
+While gem5 can model an MMU to define memory access permissions, this involves far more complex concepts (such as caches, a TLB, etc.) than are needed for this project.
 The MPU implemented in the Cortex-M4 is quite different to a full MMU and is not supported in gem5.
 As a result, all memory (including ROM) is readable, writable and executable.
 In practice, this has no impact on the types